hamropatro/guidelines/README.md

 - Use of inline CSS is discouraged
 - Use of `!important` is not allowed.
 - No logs should be visible on production deployment.
 It is advised to use debugger instead.
-- IDE: VS-Code or its derivatives.
+- IDE: VS-Code or its derivatives and/or Intellij or its derivatives
 - For client-side: Light House score should always be above `80%` in each category before it can be deployed to production.

 ## Maintainer